henriess/Henries.github.io/index.md

 ---
 layout: home
-title: "Home"
 ---

-A blog to track my math and programming progres
+Tracking of my math and programming progress